-The duties of the Directorate of the Blood Service include strategic planning and supervising the safety and effectiveness of operations.
-The Directorate comprises a chairperson, a deputy chairperson and four members.
+The duties of the Management Group of the Blood Service include strategic planning and supervising the safety and effectiveness of operations.
+The Management Group comprises a chairperson, a deputy chairperson and four members.
 Together, they represent multidisciplinary expertise within the areas of the Blood Service’s activities.
-The Secretary General of the organisation is entitled to attend and speak at Directorate meetings.
+The Secretary General of the organisation is entitled to attend and speak at Board meetings.

-In 2018, the Chairperson of the Directorate of the Blood Service was Kirsi Komi, and the other Directorate members were Markku Suokas (Deputy Chairperson), Gunvor Kronman, Eero Rämö, Simo Siitonen and Tarmo Martikainen.
-Directorate members received no payment for attending meetings.
+In 2019, the Chairperson of the Board of the Blood Service was Kirsi Komi, and the other Board members were Markku Suokas (Deputy Chairperson), Gunvor Kronman, Eero Rämö, Simo Siitonen and Tarmo Martikainen.
+Board members received no payment for attending meetings.

 The Chief Executive of the Blood Service is in charge of the operations of the Blood Service and their further development.
 The Management Group supports the Chief Executive in these duties.

 The Chief Executive of the Blood Service was Martti Syrjälä.
-The Management Group comprised Jarkko Ihalainen (products and medical services), Heikki Myllyniemi (digital services), Satu Pastila (blood donation operations), Katarina Stendahl (financial services) and Willy Toiviainen (communications and human resources) and, as of 1 November 2018, Kari Aranko (quality management, research and product development).
+The Management Group comprised Kari Aranko (Quality Management, Research and Product Development), Jarkko Ihalainen (Products and Medical Services), Heikki Myllyniemi (Digital Services), Satu Pastila (Blood Donation Operations), Katarina Stendahl (Financial Services) and Willy Toiviainen (Communications and Human Resources).